muhammad-jafar-inayat/Hotel-Reservation/README.md

 The Hotel Reservation System is a command-line application implemented in Python that allows tenants to make reservations and manage their information.
 The system is designed to manage a finite number of rooms available for reservations.

 -Assumptions
- -Before using this system, please note the following assumptions:
+   Before using this system, please note the following assumptions:<br>
  -Each tenant can only have one reservation.
  -The hotel has a finite number of rooms available for reservations.
  -The reservation number must be unique for each reservation.